nats-io/nats.java/.travis/deploying.md

 The gradle close and release process will fail if there is more than one repository staged.
 You may need to manually drop repositories from staging during testing on a single version number.

+## Before you Release

+1. Check that the Nats.java version is updated.
+2. Check that the version in gradle.build is updated.
+3. Check that the changelog.md is ready

 ## Manually Deploying

 You can deploy manually by setting up your gradle.properties to have: